 Mauritania's important export products are gold and ores (mostly iron and some copper) but also molluscs, frozen fish, and fish products (oil, flour, pellets etc.).

-Mauritania's top trading partners are the EU, the UAE, and China.
-Most of Mauritania's exports go to the Chinese market (23% of total exports in 2023), followed by Canada (22%), and the EU (20%).
-Most imports originate from the EU (35%), the UAE (19%), and Brazil (7%).
+Mauritania's top trading partners are the EU, China, and the UAE.
+Most of Mauritania's exports go to Canada and China (23% of total exports each, in 2024), followed by the EU.
+Most imports originate from the EU (37%), the UAE (18%), and China (7%).

 Mauritania's economy benefits from the country's resource wealth, mineral deposits, and richness of fishing ground off the coast in particular.
 The exploitation of iron ore and copper is a cornerstone of the external sector.
 The majority of the population is active in the agricultural sector, mainly livestock raising, as only about 0.5% of the land is arable.

-About 57% of EU total imports from Mauritania made use of EBA preferences in 2023.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been very high (93% in 2023).
+About 62% of EU total imports from Mauritania made use of EBA preferences in 2024.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been very high (96% in 2024).

-Share of Mauritania's exports to the EU that were eligible for EBA preferences in 2023.
+Share of Mauritania's exports to the EU that were eligible for EBA preferences in 2024.

-Mauritania's preference utilisation rate in 2023.
+Mauritania's preference utilisation rate in 2024.

-Share of zero-duty imports from Mauritania.
+Share of zero-duty imports from Mauritania in 2024.

 Access all info about EU-Mauritania relations on the International Partnerships website.